- Directed By: Andrzej Bartkowiak

 Former cinematographer turned director Andrzej Bartkowiak was offered the vid-game pic a month before filming began, after the original director was replaced and Bartkowiak was given a pay-or-play deal from Universal.
 He must have one hell of an agent to land a pay-or-play deal, considering his last two directing assignments were disposable junk Cradle 2 The Grave and the Steven Seagal vehicle Exit Wounds.

 Universal dated Doom for October 21, 2005 and it bowed against Dreamer: Inspired by a True Story, North Country and Stay.
 Doom was given a strong marketing push and was tracking for a high teens opening.
 Reviews were predictably poor and the movie only attracted one quadrant, which were young males and Doom came in slightly below expectations at $15,488,870 — winning the slow weekend.
 The movie was incredibly front loaded and sank 72.7% the following frame to $4,228,385 and fell 53.3% in its third session to $1,976,080.
 The domestic run closed with a weak $28,212,337.

 Doom tanked in most overseas markets and cumed $27,774,984.
 The worldwide total was $55.9 million.
 Universal would see returned about $30.7M after theaters take their percentage of the gross, which would leave much of the worldwide P&A costs in the red and the budget at a loss.

 Andrzej Bartkowiak’s next directing assignment would be his last studio picture — the humiliating 2009 disaster and also vid-game pic Street Fighter: The Legend of Chun-Li.
-Doom was another early stumbling block for the burgeoning bankability of Dwayne Johnson, who saw his previous two vehicles (and franchise attempts) The Rundown (2003) and Walking Tall (2004) flop.
+Before finding his footing as a reliable box office draw, Dwayne Johnson weathered a series of flops that began with The Rundown, then Walking Tall, Doom, Gridiron Gang and Southland Tales.